 Pervasive Environment

 Over the past two decades, ubiquitous and pervasive computing have been evolving[19, 20].
 Users are surrounded by many different devices capable of capturing and processing information.
 The importance of this area has been recognized by researchers and funding bodies alike.
 The most common system is the Smart Home.
-It has been focused on developing techniques to implement a home that has ability to identify residents’ demand and automatically provide services.
-For example, it has ability to achieve intelligent light controls, window shutters, safety system or kitchen appliances, etc. In particular, there has been considerable interest in developing a smart healthcare home that can support for elderly or disabled residents.
+There have learn focused efforts on developing techniques to implement a home that has ability to identify residents’ demand and to automatically provide services.
+For example, it has ability to achieve intelligent light controls, window shutters, safety system or kitchen appliances, etc. In particular, there has been considerable interest in developing a smart home with healthcare that can support elderly or disabled residents.
 The goal of smart healthcare home is making it safe for them to live at their home.
-This approach is basically concerned with a fixed space that is require to provide intelligent features.
+Such approach is basically concerned with a fixed space that is require to provide intelligent features.

 Beyond the fixed space of the Smart Home, the mobile user presents different and more challenging problems.
 The most different situation between fixed space and mobility is user’s location.
-The pervasive system always try to provide access to devices and services in the user’s environment.
+The pervasive system always tries to provide access to devices and services in the user’s environment.
 However, it is hard to control the mobile user’s environment information.
-The research into fixed spaces associated with buildings is generally quite independent of that being conducted on pervasive systems for mobile users.
-Those separated systems make the support for pervasiveness is limited.
-It is a challenge that controls all devices included ambient devices and mobile devices in the same system.
+The research on fixed spaces associated with buildings is generally quite independent of that being conducted on pervasive systems for mobile users.
+Those separated systems make the support for pervasiveness be limited.
+It is a challenge for controlling all devices, including ambient devices and mobile devices in the same system.

-For our system, we have built a smart home environment at Room 313 of Barry Lam Hall (BL 313) in National Taiwan University.
-Although the smart home used to achieve energy saving in the before, we try to use those constructed devices to build an activity-aware healthcare home.
-The energy saving system of this constructed smart home is called M-CHESS.
-M-CHESS is the abbreviation of M2M-based Context-aware Home Energy Saving System[21].
-The based function of M-CHESS is aware of the surrounding contexts, e.g. the on-going users’ activities and the status of electronic appliances.
-However, the context structure of M-CHESS is not suitable for the robust activity-aware healthcare system, because it developed for monitoring users’ activity of using electronic appliances.
-In this work, we want to monitor residents’ daily living activities, so M-CHESS is hard to identify some activities which without using electronic appliances, e.g. doing exercise or cleaning home.
-We try to use mobile devices to monitor these kind of activities.
-We adopt the smart watch “Zen Watch” to monitor users’ vital sign, e.g. accelerometer and gyroscope on the smart watch.
-In the next chapter, we will describe the fusion method between ambient sensors and wearable sensors; that ambient sensors are the constructed devices of M-CHESS and the wearable sensors are built on Zen Watch.
+For our system, we have built a smart home environment at Room 313 of Barry Lam Hall (BL 313) at National Taiwan University.
+Although the established smart home was to pursue the goal of energy savingbefore, here we use these already depolyed devices to build an activity-aware healthcare home.
+The energy saving system of this constructed smart home is called M-CHESS, abbreviation of M2M-based Context-aware Home Energy Saving System[21].
+The basic function of M-CHESS is aware of the surrounding contexts, e.g., the on-going users’ activities and the status of electronic appliances.
+However, the context structure of M-CHESS is not suitable for the robust activity-aware healthcare system, because it was developed for monitoring users’ activity of using electronic appliances.
+In this work, we want to monitor residents’ daily living activities, so M-CHESS is hard to identify some activities which without using electronic appliances, e.g., doing exercise or cleaning home.
+We try to use mobile devices to monitorthe activities including these kinds.
+We employ the smart watch, called “Zen Watch”, to monitor users’ vital signs, e.g., acceleration and notation through accelerometer and gyroscope embedded in the watch.
+In the next chapter, we will describe the method of fusing data from ambient sensors and wearable sensors when the former devices deployed for M-CHESS whereas the latter sensors refers to thses built on Zen Watch.